php-dev-br/laravel-doc-pt-br/filesystem.md

 <a name="file-urls"></a>
 ### File URLs

-You may use the `url` method to get the URL for the given file.
+When using the `local` or `s3` drivers, you may use the `url` method to get the URL for the given file.
 If you are using the `local` driver, this will typically just prepend `/storage` to the given path and return a relative URL to the file.
-If you are using the `s3` or `rackspace` driver, the fully qualified remote URL will be returned:
+If you are using the `s3` driver, the fully qualified remote URL will be returned:

     use Illuminate\Support\Facades\Storage;

     $url = Storage::url('file1.jpg');

 > {note} Remember, if you are using the `local` driver, all files that should be publicly accessible should be placed in the `storage/app/public` directory.
 Furthermore, you should [create a symbolic link](#the-public-disk) at `public/storage` which points to the `storage/app/public` directory.

-#### Temporary URLs

-For files stored using the `s3` or `rackspace` driver, you may create a temporary URL to a given file using the `temporaryUrl` method.
-This methods accepts a path and a `DateTime` instance specifying when the URL should expire:

-    $url = Storage::temporaryUrl(
-        'file1.jpg', now()->addMinutes(5)
-    );

 #### Local URL Host Customization